giantswarm/docs/src/content/guides/workload-cluster-labelling/index.md

 The output of [`gsctl show cluster`](/reference/gsctl/show-cluster/) will contain all labels currently attached to the selected cluster.

-## Working with tenant cluster labels using the Giant Swarm API
+## Working with workload cluster labels using the Giant Swarm API

-Tenant cluster labels of clusters with tenant cluster release v{{% first_aws_nodepools_version %}} and above for AWS are returned by executing a [getClusters](/api/#operation/getClusters) request.
+Workload cluster labels of clusters with workload cluster release v{{% first_aws_nodepools_version %}} and above for AWS are returned by executing a [getClusters](/api/#operation/getClusters) request.
-The field `labels` of suitable tenant clusters contains the labels currently attached to the cluster.
+The field `labels` of suitable workload clusters contains the labels currently attached to the cluster.
-Labels of a single tenant cluster can be retrieved using the [getClusterLabels](/api/#operation/getClusterLabels) endpoint.
+Labels of a single workload cluster can be retrieved using the [getClusterLabels](/api/#operation/getClusterLabels) endpoint.

-Selecting tenant clusters based on a set of labels can be achieved through the [getV5ClustersByLabel](/api/#operation/getV5ClustersByLabel) operation.
+Selecting workload clusters based on a set of labels can be achieved through the [getV5ClustersByLabel](/api/#operation/getV5ClustersByLabel) operation.
 The operation accepts label selectors in the same way that `kubectl get -l` does ([Kubernetes Label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)) for listing clusters based on their labels.

-The labels of a tenant cluster can be modified by issuing a [setClusterLabels](/api/#operation/setClusterLabels) request to the API.
+The labels of a workload cluster can be modified by issuing a [setClusterLabels](/api/#operation/setClusterLabels) request to the API.
 Keys and labels should adhere to [Kubernetes labels syntax and character set](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set).
 Label changes should be written as a [JSON Merge Patch, RFC 7386](https://tools.ietf.org/html/rfc7386).
-Changes to labels with keys containing `giantswarm.io` is forbidden, changes to label `release.giantswarm.io/version` will be validated against available tenant cluster releases.
+Changes to labels with keys containing `giantswarm.io` is forbidden, changes to label `release.giantswarm.io/version` will be validated against available workload cluster releases.

-Differing from `gsctl`, listing tenant cluster labels with the API will show management labels required for operation.
+Differing from `gsctl`, listing workload cluster labels with the API will show management labels required for operation.
 These usually contain `giantswarm.io` in its label keys and cannot be changed.

 ### Example

-Let's play through a simple workflow of assigning labels to a newly created tenant cluster and selecting it based on the given label.
+Let's play through a simple workflow of assigning labels to a newly created workload cluster and selecting it based on the given label.

 For brevity authentication and unrelated parts of requests and responses are left out.

-After creation, a tenant cluster will already have some labels containing information about the tenant cluster release and operator version.
+After creation, a workload cluster will already have some labels containing information about the workload cluster release and operator version.

 ```json
 GET /v5/clusters/7g4di